52North/sensor-web-tutorial/docs/9_3_sos_example_request.md

 returns the requested observations.

 ### 52°North SOS Test Client

 It is recommended to use the **52°North SOS Test Client** to test your installation of the SOS by sending prepared example requests or your own requests.

 ![testclientRequest.PNG](images/testclientRequest.PNG "52°North SOS Test Client")

 1. Here the example requests can be filtered by service, version, binding and operation.
-2. Here an example request can be choosen.
+2. Here an example request can be chosen.
 3. This is the URL of the SOS.
-4. In this field the choosen request gets loaded.
+4. In this field the chosen request gets loaded.
 The request can be manipulated or you can add your own request in this field.

 It is also possible to follow this tutorial along and use the presented requests in the **52°North SOS Test Client**.